Tombarr/barrasso-blog/content/posts/2020-09-10-is-podcasting-ready-for-ipv6.md

 tags = ['IPv6', 'Podcasting', 'Medium', 'Networking', 'Infrastructure']
 +++

 The world has been running out of IPv4 addresses for some time.
-Podcasting may not be prepared for the inevitable IPv6 future.
+Podcasting may not be prepared for the inevitable IPv6 future